Flat structure of meromorphic connections on Riemann surfaces: Preliminary notions

-\begin{definition} Let $\nabla$ be a meromorphic connecton on a Riemann surface $S$ and $p_0$ a Fuchsian pole for $\nabla$.
+\begin{definition} Let $\nabla$ be a meromorphic connection on a Riemann surface $S$ and $p_0$ a Fuchsian pole for $\nabla$.
 A Fuchsian pole $p_0$ is said to be \emph{resonant} if $-1-\mathrm{Res}_{p_0}\nabla\in\mathbb{N}^*$, \emph{non-resonant} othervise. \end{definition} To study the $\omega$-limit set of a geodesic of a meromorphic connection $\nabla$ on a Riemann surface it is useful to know local behavior of geodesics around a pole $p_0$.
-The next theorem gives such an understanding around the non-resonant Fuchsian poles. \begin{theorem}[{\cite[Proposition 8.4]{AT1}}] Let $\nabla$ be a meromorphic connection on a Riemann surface $S$.
+Proposition 8.4 in \cite{AT1} gives such an understanding around the non-resonant Fuchsian poles.
+Moreover by using Lemma 3.1 in \cite{T} and Theorem \ref{kvamermain} we can see that there is no geometric difference between resonant and non-resonant poles. \begin{theorem}[{\cite[Proposition 8.4]{AT1} and \cite[Lemma 3.1]{T}}] Let $\nabla$ be a meromorphic connection on a Riemann surface $S$.
 Let $p_0$ be a Fuchsian pole for $\nabla$.
 Let $\rho:=\mathrm{Res}_{p_0}\nabla$.
-Suppose $-1-\rho\notin\mathbb{N}^*$.
 Then there is a neighborhood $U$ of $p_0$ such that: \begin{enumerate} \item if $\mathrm{Re}\,\rho<-1$ then every geodesic ray which enters into $U$ tends to $p_0$.
 The two rays of any geodesic which stays in $U$ tend to $p_0$; \item if $\mathrm{Re}\,\rho>-1$ then all geodesics but one issuing from any point $p\in U\setminus\{p_0\}$ escapes $U$; \item if $\mathrm{Re}\,\rho=-1$ but $\rho\ne-1$ then the geodesics not escaping $U$ are either closed or accumulate the support of a closed geodesic in $U$; \item if $\rho=-1$ then any maximal geodesic $\sigma:I\to U\setminus\{p_0\}$, maximal in both forward and backward time, is either periodic or escapes $U$ in one ray and tends to $p_0$ in another ray. \end{enumerate}

-\end{theorem} In \cite{AT1} the resonant case $-1-\rho\in\mathbb{N}^*$ is also studied and the following conjecture is advanced \begin{conjecture}[\cite{AT1}] Let $\nabla$ be a meromorphic connection on a Riemann surface $S$.
-Let $p_0$ be a Fuchsian pole for $\nabla$.
-Let $\rho:=\mathrm{Res}_{p_0}\nabla$.
-Suppose $-1-\rho\in\mathbb{N}^*$.
-Then there is a neighborhood $U$ of $p_0$ such that every geodesic ray which enters into $U$ tends to $p_0$.
-The two rays of any geodesic which stays in $U$ tend to $p_0$. \end{conjecture}